waku-org/docs.waku.org/docs/overview/concepts/node-discovery.md

 After establishing a connection, the node must actively seek out additional peers to have:

-- Sufficient peers in the [Waku Relay](/overview/concepts/protocols#waku-relay) mesh: The goal is to have at least 6 peers in the mesh.
+- Sufficient peers in the [Relay](/overview/concepts/protocols#relay) mesh: The goal is to have at least 6 peers in the mesh.
 This ensures a robust network where messages can be efficiently relayed.
 - Reserve peers for backup: It is essential to have a surplus of peers available as reserves.
 These reserves are backups when the current peers become overloaded or experience unexpected disconnections.
-- Peers with specific Waku capabilities: The node seeks out peers with specific Waku capabilities, such as [Store](/overview/concepts/protocols#waku-store), [Light Push](/overview/concepts/protocols#waku-light-push), or [Filter](/overview/concepts/protocols#waku-filter).
+- Peers with specific capabilities: The node seeks out peers with specific capabilities, such as [Store](/overview/concepts/protocols#store), [Light Push](/overview/concepts/protocols#light-push), or [Filter](/overview/concepts/protocols#filter).
 This allows for targeted interactions and enhanced functionality based on the desired capabilities.

 ## Predefined Nodes